ndcharles/ndcharles.github.io/_posts/data-product-paxo.md

 Soon, I moved in very close to having to test features and suggest new features.
 Then managing developers.
 This was when I stepped up a bit to trying out Basecamp and Jira, although I ditched them for Google sheet since all parties involved are very much familiar with it.

 ## The present present 😂
+I started this post few weeks to my departure and I completed it 2 weeks after I have already left.
+What I learnt working at PAXO was that your job role is often a determinant to what next you do with your life.
+It can be a disastrous thing and it can be the best thing that ever happened to you interms of helping you re-define your career path.